yunlianqk/HouckLabCodebase/+measlib/README.md

 |3|rfpower = -30<br>rffreq = 5e9<br>specfreq = 5e9<br>specpower = -30|rfpower = -30<br>rffreq = 5.5e9<br>specfreq = 5e9<br>specpower = -25|rfpower = -30<br>rffreq = 6e9<br>specfreq = 5e9<br>specpower = -20|

 In the experiment, each column in a row will be swept in the inner loop, and each row will be swept in the outer loop.

+To see the full list of parameters, go to [API specifications](#api-specifications).

 #### Setting common configurations
 A *struct* `config` can be passed when initializing a measurement.
 For example,